 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This forensic mystery is a hardcover edition that was published by William Morrow on November 11, 2014 and has 369 pages.
+forensic mystery that was published by William Morrow on November 11, 2014 and has 369 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Cruel & Unusual, Port Mortuary, Red Mist, Bone Bed, Dust, Depraved Heart, The Scarpetta Factor, Trace

 Twenty-second in the Kay Scarpetta forensic mystery series and revolving around a forensics center director and the people she considers family.

 Cornwell uses a first-person point-of-view, Kay’s, to tell the story, and again, it’s lacking emotion.
 It’s all tell with a whole heckuva lot of whining on Kay’s part.
 It’s annoying.
 Readers fascinated by bullet loads, power, distance, etc., however, will love Flesh and Blood.
 Most of the forensics, in fact, is about the bullets used and how they’re loaded, the rest emphasises Kay and her relationships with Benton, Lucy, and Pete.
 Actually, the only character I enjoyed in this is Jack Kuster.
 There is a nice bit in here about Kay and her memories of her dad and his store.
 I also liked the description of Le Morte Café.